 - Avoid strenuous exercises in uncomfortable weather conditions such as hot or humid beyond normal.

 - Consult a well-trained, qualified, and experienced trainer, because your health depends a great deal on their instructions.

 Remember, light to moderate level of exercise should allow you to breathe normally and hold a conversation throughout the exercise when you are pregnant.
 But if you start becoming breathless, you need to stop there only.

-The pregnancy-safe exercises can help you stay healthy during pregnancy and prepares the body for childbirth.
+The pregnancy-safe exercises can help you stay healthy during or planning pregnancy and prepares the body for childbirth.
 However, select your exercise routine carefully as your body’s response to exercise may be affected by pregnancy.
 Consult experienced healthcare professionals to ensure that your exercise routine does not harm you or your growing baby in any way.
 And lastly, please do not exert yourself.
 This exercise is meant to be enjoyed, if you’re not enjoying any part of it, talk to the professionals to change it.